zmahfuz0613/rails-react-auth-bcrypt/README.md

 ```

 [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html) has built-in validations for passwords.
 It will ensure that a password is provided.
 It will also automatically create a password hash from a provided password and set it as the `password_digest` when creating a user.
-We also have access to a method called [authenticate](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/InstanceMethodsOnActivation.html#method-i-authenticate) that will verify a given password attempt against a users password_digest.
+We also have access to a method called [authenticate](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/InstanceMethodsOnActivation.html#method-i-authenticate) that will verify a given password attempt against a user's password_digest.
 For now, lets just start by adding `has_secure_password` to our User model

 Since Bcrypt will take a password and create a password_digest for us, our `UsersController` needs to permit a `:password` instead of a `:password_digest` inside of our private `user_params` method: